kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 Now we can use these aliases to communicate with the 4 `lnd` processes without the need to type long CLI arguments.

+[If we decide to use XUD in this PoC we should also set XUDHOME

+export XUDHOME=~/github/xud]

 ## Startup Scripts
 To make life even easier, we find the following directory structure in `$GOPATH/src/github.com/offerm/swap-resolver`: